 Sales chases targets.
 Supply Chain optimises costs.
 Finance protects budgets.
 R&D builds what interests R&D. Each function rational.
 Each function focused.
 And somewhere in between all of that internal activity, the customer gets lost.

-This is the hidden barrier — and it is hiding in plain sight in most organisations.
+This is the hidden barrier.
+And it is hiding in plain sight in most organisations.

 Kocentra Advissory · Thought Leadership